glory-violet/mainworkingdirectory/README.md

-## PART-3 - Launching an EC2-Ubuntu Instance and Establishing SSH Connection:
+## PART-3 - Launching an EC2-Ubuntu Instance and Establishing SSH Connection _Tutorial:
 #### An EC2 (Elastic Compute Cloud) instance is a virtual server in Amazon Web Services (AWS) that can be configured and used to run applications, perform computing tasks, and host various software systems in a cloud-based environment.

 #### Use Cases - Launching an EC2 instance is necessary because it provides the virtual computing environment where MongoDB will run.